 Finally, resource management builds efficiency.

-3 common resources you’ve got to manage
+3 common resources to manage

 HR can include a pretty broad spectrum of management tasks, from job recruitment and time management, to measuring your workers’ performance and their workload against KPIs.
+And as I’m sure you’ve guessed, resource management is essential to accomplish these things.

 We’ve got a few different HR templates to choose from, and they’re all designed to supercharge your human resource management.

-When resource managers talk about relationship management, they’re specifically talking about managing professional working relationships with vendors, contractors, and subcontractors.
+When resource managers talk about relationship management, they’re specifically talking about professional working relationships with vendors, contractors, and subcontractors.

 You can use monday.com to collaborate with a number of external clients and vendors, sharing forms, and enabling limited secure access to particular elements of a workflow.